 Custom themecan be selected if any theme besides the default is active.

 Repeat purchase quotes can be easily prepared by cloning previous ones.
 While viewing a similar purchase quote, click Clone.
 The new purchase quote need not be identical to the previous one or even to the same supplier.
 Anything can be edited or added:

 A purchase quote can be created by copying any other sales- or purchase-related transaction.
 While viewing the source form, select New Purchase Quote from the dropdown menu:

 Two basic methods for using purchase quotes produce somewhat different results.

-Request for quotation is checked, a form titled as a request for quotation is returned.
+Request for quotation is checked and unit prices are not entered into a purchase quote, a form titled as a request for quotation is returned.

 Northwind Traders sends a purchase quote to Leka Trading for aniseed syrup.
 No prices or taxes are indicated.
 (These will be added, as necessary, to any resulting purchase invoice.)
 Nor is a discount entered, because Leka’s terms are unknown.
 The completed purchase quote looks like this, with the title changed: